 As a fresh media graduate looking to make a start in my career, I did not expect to join the email development industry.
-I was familiar with web development, but had little knowledge of how the email world worked.
+I was familiar with web development, but had little knowledge of how an email developer works.

 Joining this new and unfamiliar industry was a challenge, there was a lot of information to learn quickly since email development is a fast paced and busy industry.